laysdkassia/FreeCodeCamp-Projects-JS/README.md

-# FreeCodeCamp Projects in JavaScrip.
+# FreeCodeCamp Projects in JavaScript.

 FreeCodeCamp is a free online course platform.